 Learning should be interactive and empowering, and facilitated by energetic, approachable individuals.
 Impact is key to what we do – we aim to reduce the gender pay, start-up, and scale-up gaps.

 We can try to change the world alone, but we can do it faster through collaboration with our external partners, ranging from societies to corporates, always striving to make a difference.

 We envisage a world where everyone has the skills to pursue and create career opportunities, regardless of gender and background.

-Girls in Charge was founded in 2018 by two female students interested in entrepreneurship and venture capital.
+Girls in Charge was founded in December 2018 by Maggie and Nikita (pictured here) who were students at the time and interested in entrepreneurship and venture capital.
 Its birth was inspired by the gender start-up and funding gap, and the size of the talent pool universities offered to change this.

 We created game-based workshops to develop the confidence and entrepreneurial skills of future female leaders.
 In an informal, care-free setting, we use gamification methods to teach participants skills needed to start, run, and work in a business, excel in life and in turn run similar workshops themselves - an empowering knowledge exchange for all involved.

-The feedback has been overwhelming - not only does Girls in Charge help more women be empowered, but through the generous donations for our corporate workshops*, we are able to scale our university programme at even more locations and have a wider reach to keep inspiring a positive change in the female leaders of tomorrow.
+The feedback has been overwhelming - Girls in Charge help more women be empowered, especially through the delivery of our corporate workshops with partners, via these we are able to scale our Impact Programme to even more locations and have a wider reach to keep inspiring a positive change in the female leaders of tomorrow.

 (was supposed to be a